X16Community/x16-docs/X16 Reference - 03 - BASIC.md

 **Action:** This command positions a sprite's upper left corner at a specific pixel location.
 It does not change its visibility.

 `sprite idx` is a value between 0-127 inclusive.
-`x` and `y` have a valid range of 0-1023 inclusive.
-Values approaching 1023 will peek out from the left and top of the screen for x and y respectively as if they were negative numbers.
+`x` and `y` have a range of -32768 to 32767 inclusive, but their meanings wrap every 1024 values.
+Values approaching 1023 will peek out from the left and top of the screen for x and y respectively as if they were negative and approaching 0. -1024, 1024, 0, and 2048 are all equivalent.
+Likewise, -10 and 1014 are equivalent.

 **EXAMPLE of MOVSPR Statement:**